 The Key Foundations

 To be clear, the IPPI is not the only case of foundation involvement and influence in the climate policy realm.
-However, it is one of the most “successful” given how influential it has proven to be.
-Most (if not all) are driven by corporations via the largest and most influential foundations and think tanks created and financed by profits from these very same corporate entities.
+However, it is one of the most “successful,” given how influential it has proven to be.
+Most policies (if not all) are driven by corporations via the largest and most influential foundations and think tanks created and financed by profits from these very same corporate entities.

 The field of climate philanthropy regroups a fairly small number of large players.
 A 2010 study for the Foundation Center, showed that in 2008, 25 foundations accounted for over 90% of all climate change funding.
 More recent data from the same source discloses that six foundations—Oak, Packard, Hewlett, Sea Change, Energy, Rockefeller—accounted for approximately 70% of climate change policy funding in 2012.
 [Source, p 10]

 In 1989, Environmental Defence Fund, WWF and Greenpeace, with foundation backing, launched the Climate Action Network (CAN) which Jennifer Morgan also presided over in her career at USCAN.
 One foundation, the Rockefeller Brothers Fund, which financed regional offshoots of CAN, would comment in its 1993 annual review, that these “global preachers” “played a central role beginning in the early days of the climate change debate”.
 [Source, p.
 32]

 It is here that we must jump forward to the present day.